Ringworm(tinea infections) is a common fungal infection of the skin.

 Ringworm can be diagnosed based on a medical history and a physical exam.
 The lesions of ringworm can be identified easily based on a physical exam.
 Additionally, the doctor may use a black light to view the affected area.
 Some types of fungus glow under black light.

-- A skin biopsy or fungal culture: A sample of your skin or discharge from a blister is sent to a lab for testing.
+- A skin biopsy or fungal culture: A skin sample or discharge from a blister is sent to a lab for testing.

 - KOH exam: A small area of the affected skin is scaped onto a slide, and drops of potassium hydroxide (KOH) solution are placed on it.
 The KOH helps visualize the fungus under the microscope.